Azzamean-zz/the-pantry/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Batch Update (only in Pro version)

 == Changelog ==

+= 4.4.5 (25.09.2020) =
+* Fix: Show/Hide Columns not refreshing the grid
+* Fix: Sorting using meta columns not rendering proper results
+* Fix: Search for numeric columns and search value as 0 not working properly
+* Fix: Unable to save '0' value for numeric columns using inline edit
+* Update: POT file
+* Fix: Some minor fixes

+= 4.4.4 (19.09.2020) =
+* Update: Compatibility with latest version of WooCommerce
+* Fix: 'show variations' state not getting maintained
+* Fix: Product variations getting displayed even when 'show variations is unchecked'
+* Fix: Dashboard showing data even in case of no search results found
+* Fix: Search results not maintained when clicking on 'show variations'
+* Fix: Order & Subscription status KPI's getting duplicated in some cases
+* Fix: Order & Subscription KPI's not getting refreshed in case of no search results
+* Update: Filter to disable 'delete permanently' functionality for all dashboards
+* Update: POT file
+* Fix: Some minor fixes

+= 4.4.3 (11.09.2020) =
+* Update: Compatibility with latest versions of WordPress & WooCommerce
+* Fix: 'sale price start date' & 'sale price end date' WooCommerce Product fields not saving values as per site timezone
+* Fix: 'Add Attribute' & 'Remove Attribute' functionality not available in batch update (Pro)
+* Update: POT file
+* Fix: Some minor fixes

 = 4.4.2 (21.08.2020) =
 * Fix: Delete Records Button not working